jaysupanekar/Mixtral-of-Experts/README.md

 - **47B total parameters**, but only **13B active per token**
 - Result: Quality of a 47B model with compute cost of a 13B model

-Think of it like having 8 different specialists in a hospital:
+Analogy: Think of it like having 8 different specialists in a hospital
 - You have access to all 8 specialists (47B parameters total)
 - But for each patient (token), only 2 specialists examine them (13B active)
 - A router (triage system) decides which specialists are needed